jfo/weblog/content/post/how-zig-do.md

 '.' => warn("{c}", storage[memptr]),
 ```

-> how do I test this? meh.

 For now, I'll ignore `,` as it's very simple conceptually but a little trickier
 to implement.
 I'll come back to it later maybe!

+> Reader, he did not.

 Loops
 -----